Rhombik/rhombik-object-repository/README.md

 ##Donate!

-We accept bitcoin at 147dJaeXj9sXcnRrGJ3Zpu7tSh2wyyj9Rw, other donations can be sent to traverse.da@gmail.com.
+I (traverseda) accept bitcoin at 147dJaeXj9sXcnRrGJ3Zpu7tSh2wyyj9Rw and have a gittip account [here](https://www.gittip.com/traverseda/).
+Other donations can be sent to traverse.da@gmail.com.
+We don't have a proper donation system set up yet, so it's just going to me.
+Expect a proper rhombik donation system and transparency eventually.
+Right now we're mostly focused on moving to alpha.

 ###Developer information###